Organophosphates

 In the 1980s and 1990s, hundreds of farm workers began to report symptoms including fatigue, memory loss, weakness, joint and muscle pain and depression, which they put down to low-level exposure to organophosphates over long periods of time.
 The government's position was to deny that there was a clear link, but in 2000 and 2001, it funded more research into the effects of organophosphate exposure and poisoning.
 The results of some of these studies provided support for the poisoning hypothesis, but the outbreak of a Foot and Mouth Disease epidemic in 2001 led to the postponement of the completion of Government-funded studies until 2006/07.

 In December 1996, defence minister Nicholas Soames confirmed that this was indeed the case.
-However, the Ministry of Defence continues to refute the existence of Gulf War Syndrome as a genuine and distinct condition.
+However, the Ministry of Defence continues to refute the existence of Gulf War Syndrome as a distinct condition, saying “there are too many different symptoms reported for this ill-health to be characterised as a syndrome in medical terms.”

 Controversies